Assault Bike Calories Burned Calculator

 • Adjusted MET = Base intensity value + Resistance adjustment

 First, the calculator selects a base MET value based on your chosen intensity level.
 Next, it adjusts this value according to your resistance level to reflect the specific load of the fan.
 Then, it multiplies this rate by your body weight and the duration of your workout.
 Finally, it adds a 10% buffer if you include a warm-up.
-This method provides a reliable estimate for high-intensity training.
+This method provides a reference estimate for high-intensity training.

 What Your Calories Burned Means